Kruger National Park, Thornybush Nature Reserve, Sabi Sands Game Reserve, Londolozi Game Reserve, Mala Mala Game Reserve

 Touch down in Thornybush and any of your dreamy preconceptions of an African safari are quick to reveal themselves.
 You will lounge in a private plunge pool as giraffe and elephant roam below the trees below, a troop of monkeys will swing by as you sip on a welcome glass of bubbly and your suite will exude a modern luxury while the surroundings scream of wild Africa.
-Royal Malewane is one of South Africa's most unashamedly luxurious lodges, with decadent suites that open out onto the wonders of the bush.
+Yours is one of South Africa's most unashamedly luxurious lodges, with decadent suites that open out onto the wonders of the bush.
 After your intercontinental flight, this will be a glorious place to rest and relax, especially as you spot so many animals from the comforts of your bed.

 Upon your arrival at Johannesburg's O.R.
 Tambo International Airport, you will be greeted by a representative and assisted onto a local flight to the Thornybush airstrip.
 The afternoon will be yours and at your leisure for a chance to recuperate from your long day of travel.
 An afternoon game drive will ease you into your wild safari experience and begin to unravel the stunning biodiversity of the greater Kruger area.
 You will be on the lookout for the Big Five, but there are dozens of other species that fill this landscape, along with over 500 species of birds.